 The point is that you should pay attention to how much oil you need for what you’re cooking, not just what’s listed in the recipe.
 It can be due to the type of vegetables you’re using, the fat content in the meat, the climate – whatever.

-If you’re somebody that’s counting your fat calories and wants to know EXACTLY how much oil is going in your food, than go for it.
+If you’re somebody that’s counting your fat calories and wants to know EXACTLY how much oil is going in your food, then go for it.
 I do not care about that.

 Instead, I just “splash” some oil in the pan, a few turns or whatever I need to get going.
 For the purpose of this post, consider “a few splashes” as whatever you want.